Selfsimilar solutions in a sector for a quasilinear parabolic equation: Expanding self-similar solutions

 \subsection{Global existence}

-Now we consider problem \eqref{prob-v} with initial datum $v(\theta,-\frac{1}{2}\log n)=v_0 (\theta)$, which is defined by \eqref{v-def-1} at $s=-\frac{1}{2}\log n$.
-Using the bound and gradient bound in the previous subsections and using the standard theory of parabolic equations (cf. \cite{Dong, Fri, Lie, LSU}) we can get the following conclusions.
+Now we consider problem \eqref{prob-v} with initial data $v(\theta,-\frac{1}{2}\log n)=v_0 (\theta)$, which is defined by \eqref{v-def-1} at $s=-\frac{1}{2}\log n$.
+Using the growth bound and gradient bound in the previous subsections and using the standard theory of parabolic equations (cf. \cite{Dong, Fri, Lie, LSU}) we can get the following conclusions.